5 common mistakes in Australian native gardens (and the fix)

 Do native plants need fertiliser?

 Most Australian natives grow well without any supplementary feeding, particularly once established in suitable soil.
 If fertilising, always choose a low-phosphorus formula specifically labelled as safe for natives.
+The DIY native fertilisers guide covers practical, low-risk options.

 How often should native plants be watered?